Hangwei12358/unified-activity-segmentation-and-recognition/README.md

 Note that some of the baselines require the `ruptures` package.
 We have modified this package in order to run smoothly.
 The modified `ruptures` package is under `./modified_ruptures_package` folder.

- If you find the codes helpful, kindly cite the paper.
+ If you find any of the codes helpful, kindly cite our paper.

 > ```
 >@article{DBLP:journals/ai/QianPM21,